mat02/python-package-template/README.rst

 * Install the dev requirements into a virtualenv. ``pipenv install --dev``) || ``pip install .[dev]``
 * Activate your project on `pyup.io`_.
 Use ``fab gen_requirements_txt`` to generate requirements.txt from Pipfile.

+Upon creating your project, these are some of the options that will be available to you via the generated fabfile.
+Prepend ``fab`` to the following commands from project root:

+    clean                 Remove all build, test, coverage and Python artifacts. coverage              Check code coverage quickly with the default Python. docs                  Generage Sphinx HTML documentation, including API docs. gen_requirements_txt  Generate a requirements.txt from Fabfile.
+    publish_docs          Compile docs and publish to GitHub Pages. release               Package and upload a release to pypi. test                  Run tests quickly with default Python. test_all              Run on multiple Python versions with tox.

 For more details, see the `cookiecutter-pypackage tutorial`_.